scitran/client/Search-syntax.md

 ## What is returned

-The **objects** structure contains many different contains many different fields, with most of the information in the 'source' field.
+The **objects** structure contains many different fields.
+Most of the important information is in the 'source' field, say objects{1}.source.

 ## Running a search

-To perform a search, create a scitran object that is authorized to interact with your database.
-Typically, this will be a command like

-    st = scitran('vistalab');

 You can do many different types of searches, such as the ones illustrated in [s_stSearches.m](https://github.com/scitran/client/blob/master/scripts/s_stSearches.m)
 ```